Verstappen wins in Japan as Red Bull take teams title

 The Dutchman fended off the McLarens of Oscar Piastri and Lando Norris at the first two corners and then motored away into a race of his own.

-Norris passed Piastri after he had to back off for Verstappen's defence and went on to second place.
+Norris passed Piastri after he had to back off for Verstappen's defence and went on to secure second place.

 Piastri followed him home in third for his first podium in his debut season.

-The McLaren drivers had to pass Mercedes driver George Russell after the final pit stops as the Briton tried a rare one-stop strategy after an early hectic and feisty battle with team-mate Lewis Hamilton.
+The McLaren drivers had to pass Mercedes' George Russell after the final pit stops as the Briton tried a rare one-stop strategy after an early hectic and feisty battle with team-mate Lewis Hamilton.

 Russell's gamble failed to pay off - after the McLarens passed him, both into Turn One, he was then passed by Ferrari's Charles Leclerc for fourth with a lovely move around the outside of Turns One and Two.